 We talked about the advantages that draw enterprises to the cloud in the first place: To leverage these advantages you will need a self-service cloud tenant creation for your DevOps teams.

 A DevOps team lead should be able to provision a cloud tenant and deploy applications without the interference of some kind of central IT.
 Offering a self-service cloud account creation requires a high degree of automation.
 This reduces manual workload and with that reduces the "time-to-cloud" for the developers.

-The user interface for that has to be easy to use in order to enable as many users as possible to provision their own cloud tenants.
+The user interface for that has to be easy to use to enable as many users as possible to provision their own cloud tenants.

 Automate Tenant Configuration

-Automating the cloud tenant creation and enabeling users to do so in self-service can only be the first step.
-Automating the tenant configuration has to follow in order to keep a consistent level of cloud security, compliance and transparency throughout all company cloud accounts and across cloud providers.
+Automating the cloud tenant creation and enabling users to do so in self-service can only be the first step.
+Automating the tenant configuration has to follow to keep a consistent level of cloud security, compliance, and transparency throughout all company cloud accounts and across cloud providers.

-The cloud service provider offer their own tooling and support for third party tools to automate the cloud tenant configuration.
+The cloud service provider offers their own tooling and support for third-party tools to automate the cloud tenant configuration.
 AWS has its AWS Vending Machine and GCP provides the Google Project Factory to work with terraform configuration files.
 The same is possible with Microsoft Azure.